 Help pupils to understand what resilience is about and how they can apply it in their own lives

 Part of this concerns raising aspirations for pupils who face the most challenges and helping them to see that they can achieve against the odds.

 It can also help more advantaged pupils understand and appreciate just how lucky they are.
 It can ensure that all pupils in school have been given the opportunity to understand and do something to challenge the effects of social inequalities on educational attainment and life achievements for the most vulnerable young people.

 • Try our assembly guide and tips for giving an assembly on resilience using stories from staff

 • The Tutor Pack (Resilient Classroom) (pdf) also has ideas on how to do this in class.
-It has over 50 classroom activities covering every aspect of resilience and all in bite size sessions – perfect for class or tutor time.
+It has over 50 classroom activities covering every aspect of resilience and all in bite size sessions – perfect for schools to use in class or tutor time.
 Check out how it is being used at Hove Park School in Brighton

 If you are a teacher, you will know that resilience fits naturally in to many different curriculum areas.
 And conversations about resilience should include conversations about how our society may need changing in some ways, rather than just working individually with pupils on their own resilience.